-Makita showed off their latest innovation in Las Vegas in one of the biggest shows of the year.
+Makita showed off its latest innovation in Las Vegas in one of the biggest shows of the year.
 Figuring out which tools make the top of the list is tough, but we’re up for the task.
-Here are our picks for the best Makita tools at World of Concrete 2020!
+Here are our picks for the best Makita tools at World of Concrete!

 Makita 18V LXT Mid-Torque Impact Wrench

 Makita’s upcoming mid-torque impact wrench is a fantastic balance of power and size.
 Larger than a compact model and well under the size of Makita’s larger models, this impact wrench packs an impressive 516 ft-lbs of fastening torque and 738 ft-lbs of nut-busting torque.

 It’s a 4-speed model that also includes some electronic assistance.
 There are three levels of forward auto-stop when you’re fastening.
 These give you a few options for how much tightening you want to do without overtightening.

 In reverse, there’s also an auto-stop feature.
 These are great, but sometimes you’re working on a longer bolt with a deep socket and you’d rather not hand thread off 3/4 of the length.
 For that, Makita drops down to a slow reverse to help you control the speed without having to feather the trigger.